AcheZeta/credit-card-react/README.md

 ## Scripts & Test ✏️

-🍴 You can make your own copy of this repository and or download 📦 Install the project dependencies with the `npm command install`.
+🍴 You can make your own copy of this repository and or download 📦 Install the project dependencies with the `npm install`.
 🚀 To see the interface of your program in the browser, use the command `npm start` to start the web server and go to your LocalHost.
 The page will reload if you make edits.